SobiAtLarge/spotify-tracks-popularity/README.md

 2. Enable the dag `spotify_tracks_popularity_dag`, which would make an initial run.
 3. The initial run might fail as the image might take too long to load for the first time, in that case clear the task named `extraction_app` to run it again.
 4. To see the data and run the queries, navigate to BigQuery in cloud console and query the table/views.
-# References
-The Spotify client code was partially taken from here: https://github.com/dmschauer/spotify-api-historization

 ## How to destroy the infrastructure
 Change the docker the last line in `docker_entrypoint.sh` from `terraform apply -auto-approve` to `terraform destroy -auto-approve` and then run the steps in the deployment.

-## Note on how this was developed
+# Notes on how this was developed
-# tasks list
+## tasks list
 1. Get the docker app "working", prints on screen - DONE
 2. Get the app to query the correct API end point/content - DONE
 3. Setup a GCP project - DONE
 4. Terraform composer, BQ dataset, bucket, etc. -- DONE
-5. deploying the app images to artifact registry throgh terraform code -- DONE
+5. Deploying the app image to artifact registry throgh terraform code -- DONE
 6. Composer dag that runs the container -- DONE
 7. Modify the docker image/code to write to BQ -- DONE
 8. deploying dag to composer using terraform -- DONE